joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 The driver model is what makes OS/90 a true operating system, rather than a protected mode extention to DOS.

+# General Notes

+* Never assume the position of elements in structures

 # Plug-and-Play Support

 Plug-and-play is a key feature of OS/90.